An efficient solution procedure for solving higher-codimension Hopf and Bogdanov-Takens bifurcations: B-T bifurcation of system

 The simulation of this numerical example is shown in Figure~\ref{fig3}.
 It is seen from this figure that the amplitudes of the simulated two limit cycles agree very well with the analytical predictions given above.

-\section{B-T bifurcation of system \eqref{Eqn8}}
+\section{B-T bifurcation of system \eqref{Eqn11}}

-In this section, we present an analysis on the B-T bifurcation of system \eqref{Eqn8}.
-In \cite{LiZhouWuMa2007}, the classical method was used to find the condition for codimension-$2$ B-T bifurcation.
-In \cite{LiLiMa2015}, the six-step transformation approach was applied to analyze the codimension-$3$ B-T bifurcation.
+In this section, we present an analysis on the B-T bifurcation of system \eqref{Eqn11}.
+In \cite{LiZhouWuMa2007}, the classical method was used to find the condition for codimension-$2$ B-T bifurcation for system \eqref{Eqn8}.
+In \cite{LiLiMa2015}, the six-step transformation approach was applied to analyze the codimension-$3$ B-T bifurcation of system \eqref{Eqn8}.